• banner image

 Schedule Consultation

-I’m a licensed professional counselor with a specialty in trauma, anxiety, mood disorders, and relational issues.
+I’m a licensed professional counselor and clinical supervisor, with a specialty in trauma, anxiety, mood disorders, and relational issues.
 Other mental health concerns I work with include substance abuse, depression, self-harm, and stress management.
 I work with both adults and children, individuals and families.

 My style in therapy is holistic and integrative, incorporating a mind-body approach.
 I have extensive experience in CBT, CPT for trauma, mindfulness-based approaches, and attachment theory.